webstrongteam/maker/README.md

 # Maker - ToDo app

-**Maker** is a advanced ToDo mobile application created with React Native.
+**Maker** is a advanced ToDo mobile application created with React Native and Expo framwork.
 This app working with Android and iOS.

 ## Basic features